ripaclub/imgman/README.md

 Usage
 -----

-Now we get the IgmMan service, load a picture from file stream (filesystem) and save it in 3 renditions (normal, thumb, and thumbmaxi).
+Now we get the IgmMan service, load a picture from file stream (filesystem) and save it in 3 renditions (original, thumb, and thumbmaxi).

 ```php
 $serviceImgMan = $this->getServiceLocator()->get('ImgMan\Service\First');